Lockdown Hobbies That May Be Worth Exploring Even After the Pandemic Is Over

 Coding

 If you’re interested in setting up your own blog to publish your ideas and activities, it will be extremely useful to learn some HTML.
 It’s one of the simplest, most intuitive computer languages and a good start for learning how to code.
 Python is another accessible, general-purpose coding language ideal for beginners.
+To become adept, consider exploring in-depth Python courses that offer comprehensive learning paths online.

 The resources for learning to code are abundant and mostly free online – use the time you have at your disposal to gain skills that are always asked for on the job market and, more importantly, that can be done from the safety of your home.